 - Sótano de las Golondrinas (Cave of Swallows) - San Luis Potosí.
 The largest cave shaft in the world - enormous 49 x 62 metres wide hole, 372 metres deep.
 Famous due to a group of green parrots who have to fly ascending in circles around the cave until they get out of it.

 - Systema Ox Bel Ha - Quintana Roo.
-World's largest known underwater cave system, total explored length - 238.2 km.
+One of the world's largest known underwater cave systems, total explored length - 243 km.

 - Systema Sac Actun - Quintana Roo.
-Another world's largest known underwater cave system, total explored length - 215.4 km.
+World's largest known underwater cave system next to Systema Ox Bel Ha, total explored length - 310.7 km.